-Michael (Robert DeNiro), Stevie (John Savage) and Nick (Christopher Walken) are three Pennsylvanian steelworkers about to fight for their country.
+It’s 1967.
+Mike (Robert DeNiro), Stevie (John Savage) and Nick (Christopher Walken) are three Russian-American steelworkers in Clairton, Pennsylvania who are about to fight for their country.

 Walken’s tortured performance of a man giving up on his own soul won him a well-deserved Oscar as Best Supporting Actor.
 The film also picked up Oscars for Best Picture and Best Director, yet it’s the haunting title theme by John Williamson that clinches the whole deal.

 The movie had its detractors who complained it was self-indulgent, too long, and as subtle as a brick, but many found its exploration of the effects of the war a cathartic experience.

 It’s only when you have sat through the leisurely-paced wedding and elegiac hunting sequences that the final third – and the true impact of the war on small communities – hits home.
 God Bless America indeed . . .

 John Cazale (Stan) was dying of cancer during production and passed away only weeks after shooting finished on The Deer Hunter.
 He was engaged to co-star Meryl Streep at the time.

 Steven (Stevie) Pushkov